openshift-labs/learn-katacoda/intro-openshift/cluster-access/finish.md

     Show which OpenShift cluster you are logged into.

 ``oc whoami --show-context``:
     Shows the context for the current session.
+This will include details about the project, server and name of user, in that order.

 ``oc config get-clusters``:
     Show a list of all OpenShift clusters ever logged in to.

 ``oc config get-contexts``:
     Show a list of contexts for all sessions ever created.
-This will include the server, project and name of user.
+For each context listed, this will include details about the project, server and name of user, in that order.

 ``oc adm policy add-role-to-user edit <username> -n <project>``: Add another user to a project so that they can work within the project, including creating new deployments or deleting applications.